-Baselines As mentioned in related work, there are no methods in the literature specifically designed for generating bipartite graphs from basic statistics (see Table 1).
+Baselines As mentioned in related work, there is no method in the literature specifically designed for generating bipartite graphs from basic statistics (see Table 1).
 In particular, it is not possible to directly compare our method with existing stochastic models dedicated to traditional simplex graphs.
 Other methods require different parameters (more specific than simple statistics), making comparison impossible.
 On the one hand, deep learning methods cannot be applied because they require a training set and are limited to small graphs.
-For instance, to reproduce the birthplace relationship, we would need to retrieve equivalent relationships from many of knowledge graphs.
-On the other hand, heuristic methods [5, 20, 31, 45] require the desired final distribution as an input parameter of their algorithms.
-For instance, for the birthplace relationship, this would be equivalent to estimating the exponent of the power law from real data, denoted as α{ρ} .
-Subsequently, entities and facts would be generated in a manner to follow the exponent α{a} .
-Therefore, to evaluate our method, we have considered an ablation study to highlight the importance of the main ingredients of the model that we propose.
+For instance, to reproduce the birthplace relationship, we would need to retrieve equivalent relationships from many knowledge graphs.
+On the other hand, heuristic methods [6, 25, 38, 54] require the desired final distribution as an input parameter of their algorithms.
+For instance, for the birthplace relationship, this would be equivalent to estimating the exponent of the power law from real data, denoted as α_o .
+Subsequently, entities and facts would be generated in a manner to follow the exponent α_o .
+Therefore, to evaluate our method, we have conducted an ablation study, which is an experimental approach used to assess the contribution of each component of a model by removing or altering them.
+The main is to highlight the importance of the main ingredients of the model that we propose.
 This was done by introducing two baselines, one by eliminating continuous growth and the other by reversing the attachment functions.
 Here is how the baselines are created:

-- Reverse attachment: This baseline takes our model by reversing the method of attachment between subjects and objects: linear preferential attachment for subjects and uniform attachment for objects.
+- Reverse attachment: This baseline takes our model and reverses the method of attachment between subjects and objects: linear preferential attachment for subjects and uniform attachment for objects.
 This baseline will enable us to assess the need for asymmetrical attachment between subjects and objects.
 It will also assess the gap between uniform attachment and linear preferential attachment.
-Growth in this baseline is applied as in our model. - Without growth: This baseline takes our model by removing the notion of growth, which means all entities are initially generated with 1 fact (for instance, 281,253 towns for birthplace), the remaining facts (3,394,984 281,253 for birthplace) are generated one by one using preferential attachment.
-Like the heuristic methods of Table 1, where they generate all entities and then directly use the final set to associate facts with them.
+Growth in this baseline is applied as in our model. - Without growth: This baseline takes our model by removing the notion of growth.
+It means all entities are initially generated with 1 fact (for instance, 281,253 towns for birthplace), the remaining facts (3,394,984 281,253 for birthplace) are generated one by one using attachment.
+Like the heuristic methods of Table 1, it generates all entities and then directly uses the final set to associate facts with them.
 In the model that we propose, continuous arrival implies that preferential attachment does not depend on the final distribution.
 Attachment in this baseline is applied as in our model (uniform for subjects and preferential for objects).

 Note that these two baselines are illustrated for Place of birth and Cast member relationships in Figure 5 (in red for Reverse attach. and in blue for Without growth).
-Clearly, the two baselines do not reproduce real-world data so well, except for the reverse attachment considering the subjects of the birthplace relationship.
+Clearly, the two baselines do not reproduce real-world data as well, except for the reverse attachment considering the subjects of the birthplace relationship.
 In this case, the growth probability n_s/n is close to 1 meaning that a subject is almost always added with a fact (i.e., the attachment has no impact thus the baseline and KRELM perform almost the same).
 We will see in the rest of this section that the performance of KRELM found for these two relationships is generalized to all relationships in different knowledge graphs.
 More generally, the comparison with these two baselines aims to evaluate whether the two main components of our model are crucial for achieving excellent results.
-This approach is common for validating a stochastic model in network science [7].
+This approach is common for validating a stochastic model in network science [8].